Kingdom Hearts: Birth by Sleep

 PS2 Development Time

-A high poly model of Aqua which is clearly more detailed than the PSP counterpart.
+A high-poly model of Aqua which is clearly more detailed than the PSP counterpart.
+A model similar in style would later be used in the 2.5 ReMIX version.

 Pleakley from Lilo and Stitch has an unused model in the initial release, albeit lacking textures.

-Kingdom Hearts 3DS: Dream Drop Distance Demo Leftovers
+Kingdom Hearts 3D: Dream Drop Distance Demo Leftovers

-In the Japan-only Final Mix re-release, there are some unused 3D models, that came right from the 3DS game demo version.
+In the initial Final Mix re-release, there are some unused 3D models from the demo of Kingdom Hearts 3D: Dream Drop Distance.
 Interestingly enough, cutscenes can be hacked to include these models, and their animations, fully working.
-This is a not-so-subtle hint that Dream Drop Distance uses a modified Birth By Sleep graphical engine.
+This is also a not-so-subtle hint that Dream Drop Distance uses a modified Birth By Sleep graphical engine.
 The unused models include:

 - Ansem, Seeker of Darkness